TLazarevic/airbyte-hackathon/debugging/issues.md

   - **Proposed improvement:** /
   - **Bug fix provided:** No

-- **Issue:** Cohort members stream returns results with duplicate distinct_ids
+- **Issue:** Two processes can't run in parallel with default cache

-  Cohort members stream retrieves a full set of distinct ids, but some rows have duplicated distinct_ids
+  The process tries to lock the cache file, and an duckdb.duckdb.IOException occurs.
-  - **Proposed improvement:** /
+  - **Proposed improvement:** Default cache file is distinct for each pyairbyte run
   - **Bug fix provided:** No